Paulinhx/Paulinhx.github.io/README.md

 - Website Owner: Paul Desbats
 - Hosting: Powered by GitHub Pages (github.com)
 - Privacy Policy: This website does not collect personal data, use cookies, or track visitors.

+**TO DO**
+- Install Dependabot
+- Implementing a CSP
+- Add security headers

 -------------------------------------------------------------------------------------------------------